 Though not required to access our services, the university and UCF Student Health Services strongly encourage all students to carry some form of health insurance coverage.

-UCF Student Health Services primary care providers are in-network participants for Florida Blue (formerly BlueCross/Blue Shield) PPO & Blue Options plans, United Healthcare, AvMED, and Cigna PPO plans.
+UCF Student Health Services primary care providers are in-network participants for Florida Blue (formerly BlueCross/Blue Shield) PPO & Blue Options plans, United Healthcare, AvMED, Aetna, and Cigna PPO plans.

 We are not Medicare or Medicaid providers.
 Therefore, prescriptions and certain services may not be covered under these programs at the Health Center.

 Student Health Insurance Plan